Curriculum Gaeilgae

 November 2004

-Recording all the poems from An File ar Buile for several months.
-In progress.
+Recorded all the poems (Irish only) from An File ar Buile for several months.
 Re-record Cothrom an Lae and make other improvements for remaster of Raise Your Glass.

 December 1st 2004 I return to the Beo! message board.